Clinical Microbiology Short Essay Question And Answers

 Japanese Encephalitis Immunisation:

-• 2 doses at 2 weeks interval followed by a booster 6 – 12 months later constitutes a full course.
+• 2 doses at 2-week intervals, followed by a booster 6 – 12 months later, constitute a full course.

 • Subsequent booster doses are recommended every 3 – 4 years as the immunity produced by the vaccine is short-lived.